wxy20850606/wxy20850606.github.io/content/posts/2025/10/stop-waste-life.md

 Everything begins with one thing: **determination.**
 Because determination gives you the first spark of energy to move.

-For months, I spent every night scrolling until midnight — eyes burning, mind exhausted, heart heavy.
+For months, I spent every night scrolling until midnight.
 I knew this wasn’t living; it was a slow drain of my life.
 I kept thinking, *“I can’t keep living like this.”*

 So, on the first day of this year, I made myself a quiet promise: **to change.**
 That small but firm decision became the turning point of my life.

 > Change begins the moment you refuse to repeat your past.

 ---

 ## **What to Change First**